PetrovicArmin/ecommerce-backend/README.md

 POSTGRES_DB="test" //database name
 POSTGRES_USER="armin" //database user
 POSTGRES_PASSWORD="mojasifra" //database password
-POSTGRES_PORT="5500" //localhost port to bind to postgres container
+POSTGRES_PORT="5500" //localhost port to bind to postgres container, useful for debugging with DB clients like DBeaver

 API_URL="http://localhost" //if ran on local computer, this is preffered value API_PORT="8080" //port on which you can connect to test API (with postman etc.)